 - Building Owners and Managers Association of Ottawa-Carleton.

-- Departments of Civil Engineering at various Universities (e.g. Cornell University, University of Minnesota, University of Toronto, Brooklyn Polytechnic University, Kyoto University, Tokyo Institute of Technology, Tonji University, Ecole Polytechnique, Osaka University, Nagoya University, University of Ottawa, Clarkson, etc. and obviously the State University of New York at Buffalo and the Ottawa-Carleton Institute for Graduate Studies in Civil Engineering.
+- Departments of Civil Engineering at various Universities (e.g., Texas A&M, Cornell University, University of Minnesota, University of Colorado Boulder, University of Canterbury, University of Auckland, ETH Zurich, EPFL Lausanne, Kyoto University, Tokyo Institute of Technology, Tonji University, Torino University, University of Toronto, Ecole Polytechnique, Osaka University, Nagoya University, University of Houston, University of Ottawa, Clarkson, Brooklyn Polytechnic University, etc. and obviously the State University of New York at Buffalo and the Ottawa-Carleton Institute for Graduate Studies in Civil Engineering.